datacarpentry/astronomy-python/_episodes/05-join.md

 ~~~
 {: .language-python}

-Now we can assemble the query the sky and proper motion point lists we compiled in episode 4.
+Now we can assemble the query using the sky and proper motion point lists we compiled in episode 4.

 ~~~
 columns = 'source_id, ra, dec, pmra, pmdec'